edwinvdgraaf/shop-react-workshop/README.md

 You can start the development server with `$ npm start` and run the tests with `$ npm run test`.
 Happy coding! 😄🎉

+### Optional (TTD flow)

+In `src/workshop-exercises.js` you'll find a few premade test, which can help you thrue the exercises flip the booleans at the top to enable each test at a time.
+So change `const ENABLE_EXERCISE_1 = false;` to `const ENABLE_EXERCISE_1 = true;`.

 ### Exercises

+1. First we start with building our product list.
+The template and css for a product is already made as well as the layout that will display multiple products.
+If you start up you app you will already see one product rendered.
+Your job is to make sure it renders all products from the json.
+1. In the second assignment we add the logic for adding a product to the basket/shopping-cart.
+When you click the add to basket button the button should be disabled and the product should be added to the basket.
+1. Make sure the basket/shopping-cart has a remove product functionality.
+A shopping cart removal should enable the buy button for that product.
+1. Add a basket-button/icon to the header which displays the number of products in the basket.
+1. Add functionality to the basket that allows to change the number of products in the basket of a particular product.
+Changing the amount should change the total number of products in the basket as displayed by the basket button in the header.
+1. Add Redux to this app to take care of the state management.

 ## Updating to New Releases